How Venezuela turns its useless bank notes into gold | MarketScreener

 To get a glimpse inside, Reuters tracked Venezuela's gold from steamy jungle mines, through the central bank in the capital of Caracas to gold refineries and food exporters abroad, speaking with more than 30 people with knowledge of the trade.
 They included miners, intermediaries, merchants, academic researchers, diplomats and government officials.
 Almost all requested anonymity because they were not authorized to speak publicly, or because they feared retribution from Venezuelan or U.S. authorities.

 What emerges is the portrait of a desperate experiment in laissez-faire industrial policy by Venezuela's socialist leaders.
 U.S. sanctions have hammered the nation's oil industry and crippled its ability to borrow.
-The formal mining sector has been decimated by nationalisation.
+The formal mining sector has been decimated by nationalization.
 So Maduro has unleashed freelance prospectors to extract the nation's mineral wealth with virtually no regulation or state investment.

-The Bolivarian Revolution now leans heavily on ragtag labourers such as Jose Aular, a teenager who says he has contracted malaria five times at a wildcat mine near Venezuela's border with Brazil.
+The Bolivarian Revolution now leans heavily on ragtag laborers such as Jose Aular, a teenager who says he has contracted malaria five times at a wildcat mine near Venezuela's border with Brazil.
 Aular works 12 hours daily lugging sacks of earth to a small mill that uses toxic mercury to extract flecks of precious metal.
 Mining accidents are common in these ramshackle operations, workers said.
 So are shootings and robberies.

 "The government knows what happens in these mines and it benefits from it," said Aular, 18.
 "Our gold goes into their hands."

-Maduro has also received a crucial assist from Turkish President Recep Erdogan, a fellow strongman who has likewise sparred with the Trump administration.
+Maduro has also received a crucial assist from Turkish President Tayyip Erdogan, a fellow strongman who has likewise sparred with the Trump administration.

-Venezuela sells most of its gold to Turkish refineries, then uses some of the proceeds to buy that nation's consumer goods, according to people with direct knowledge of the trade.
+Venezuela exports part of its gold to Turkey, then uses some of the proceeds to buy that nation's consumer goods, according to opposition legislator Carlos Paparoni.
 Turkish pasta and powdered milk are now staples in Maduro's subsidized food program.
 Trade between the two nations grew eightfold last year.

 But scrutiny is intensifying as Venezuela's politics reach the boiling point.
-In recent days, many Western countries have recognised Venezuela's opposition leader Juan Guaido as the South American nation's rightful president.
+In recent days, many Western countries have recognized Venezuela's opposition leader Juan Guaido as the South American nation's rightful president.

 Maduro's adversaries have called on foreign buyers of Venezuela's precious metal to stop doing business with what they say is an illegitimate regime.